 Collaborative Reform Initiative

-Last Friday, the Department of Justice announced changes to the Office of Community Oriented Policing Services (COPS Office) Collaborative Reform Initiative for Technical Assistance (CRI-TA) that are meant, according to the DOJ’s announcement, “to better align the program with the principles outlined by the Attorney General in support of local law enforcement and the original intent of the authorizing statute.”
-The changes have been made effective immediately and will provide targeted technical assistance directly to local law enforcement based on their identified needs and requests.
+The Department of Justice (DOJ) previously announced changes to the Office of Community Oriented Policing Services (COPS) Collaborative Reform Initiative for Technical Assistance (CRI-TA) to align the program with the principles outlined by the Attorney General in support of local law enforcement and the original intent of the authorizing statute.
+The changes were made effective September 15, 2017 and will provide targeted assistance directly to local law enforcement based on their identified needs and requests.

 City of St. Anthony Selected to Participate in Department of Justice's Collaborative Reform Initiative

 The City is pleased to announce that it has been selected for participation in the United States Department of Justice's Collaborative Reform Initiative for Technical Assistance (CRI-TA).
 CRI-TA is focused on helping cities find and implement ways to improve trust between law enforcement agencies and the communities they serve by providing a means to achieve organizational transformation.
 The City requested this assistance with the goal of furthering continuous improvement within our policing efforts and citizen engagement process.
 In other words, the City is open to having national experts tell us what is working and what can be improved in implementing community oriented policing.